Rowing (sport): Boat positions

 Rowers in multi-rower boats are numbered sequentially from the bow aft.
 The number-one rower is called the bowman, or just 'bow', whilst the rower closest to the stern is called the 'strokeman' or just 'stroke'.
 There are some exceptions to this – some UK coastal rowers, and in France, Spain, and Italy rowers number from stern to bow.

 In addition to this, certain crew members have other titles and roles.
 In an 8+ the stern pair are responsible for setting the stroke rate and rhythm for the rest of the boat to follow.
 The middle four (sometimes called the "engine room" or "power house") are usually the less technical, but more powerful rowers in the crew, whilst the bow pair are the more technical and generally regarded as the pair to set up the balance of the boat.
 They also have most influence on the line the boat steers.

 Coxswain

 The coxswain (or simply the cox) is the member who steers the boat using rudder strings, and coordinates the power and rhythm of the rowers, by communicating to the crew, often through a device called a cox box and speakers.
-The cox usually sits in the stern of the boat facing the rowers but in bowloaders, usually seen in the coxed four and coxed pair types of boat, the coxswain lies in the bow.
+The cox usually sits in the stern of the boat facing the rowers, but in bowloaders, usually seen in the coxed four and coxed pair types of boat, the coxswain lies in the bow.
+The cox is usually the smallest and lightest out of all the crew.

 It is an advantage for the coxswain to be light as this requires less effort for the crew to propel the boat.
 In many competitive events there is a minimum weight, 55 kg under World Rowing rules, set for the coxswain to prevent unfair advantage.
 If a coxswain is under the minimum weight allowance (underweight), they may have to carry weights in the boat such as sandbags.